anshumanr10/CSE3901-Scientific-Calculator/README.md

 - [Basic] Clearing Input or memory
     - The user clicks the "C" button to clear the current input and display.
     - The user clicks the "MC" button to clear the value stored in memory.
-- [Basic] Backspace
-    - Allows to remove one character from the display / equation string
-- [Optional] Mode switching (e.g., hexadecimal, binary, decimal)
-    - Allows to see the value in different modes

 # Meeting Reports
 **Meeting 1: 7/1**